 Product Owner Role

 A PO is responsible for product value maximization and backlog management.
-He/she owns the product and must ensure that all the technical aspects of the product and its features meet user requirements.
+They own the product and must ensure that all the technical aspects of the product and its features meet user requirements.
 Communication and collaboration with the agile team are a major part of the product owner’s routine.

 Product Owner Skills